Readit News logoReadit News

 Chose this because it's the stack I'm super familiar with.

-aristofun · a year ago
+aristofun · 2 years ago

 Hetzner + docker swarm can take you long way for a fraction of cost of any next alternative